KalaayPT/Profit-Taker-Guide/docs/advanced/speedrun-strats.md

 # **Speedrun Strats**

-*Advanced techniques that require special thought to certain areas of the fight and involve more than your basic level of skill.*
+*Advanced techniques that require special thought toward certain areas of the fight and involve more than your basic level of skill.*

 ## **Late Start Strat**